 It contains 93 bends, corners and curves along its 12 km length which includes 1 hairpin and 7 bends sharper than 90 degrees.
 It displays a big altitude variance of 670m and an average gradient of 1:18.
 We recommend driving this road in a small convoy of two to three vehicles in case of emergency.
 Be aware of personal safety at all times and make sure you leave the nearest town with full fuel tanks and that your vehicle is serviced and reliable.

-This gravel pass provides a link to tribal trust lands with the R61 between Mthatha (Umtata) and the coastal resort of Port St. Johns.
+This gravel pass provides a link via several Xhosa villages along the old R61 between Mthatha (Umtata) and the coastal resort of Port St. Johns.
 It used to be part of the main road before the R61 was upgraded and tarred.
-In the process, this section of the Mlengana Pass was bypassed.
+In the process, this section of the R61 was bypassed.
 Take 15 minutes out of your day, and drive this little extra loop.
 You will be richly rewarded.
-The pass is also sometimes known as the Tutor Ndamase Pass - after a local political leader.
-A school at nearby Nyandeni also bears his name.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.

 Passes are classified according to provinces and feature a text description, Fact File including GPS data, a fully interactive dual-view map and a narrated YouTube video.

 We are as passionate about maps as we are about mountain passes.
 A good map is a thing of beauty that can transport you into the mists of time or get your sense of adventure churning.
 It is a place to make discoveries about deserts and seas, mountains and lakes; of roads leading into places you have not been before; a place to pore over holiday destinations or weekend camping trips.
 A map is your window to the world.